Techno teachers: Finnish school trials robot educators

 Some of the human teachers who have worked with the technology see it as a new way to engage children in learning.

 “I think in the new curriculum the main idea is to get the kids involved and get them motivated and make them active.
-I see Elias as one of the tools to get different kinds of practice and different kinds of activities into the classroom,” language teacher Riika Kolunsarka told Reuters.
+I see Elias as one of the tools to get different kinds of practice and different kinds of activities into the classroom,” language teacher Riikka Kolunsarka told Reuters.

 “In that sense I think robots and coding the robots and working with them is definitely something that is according to the new curriculum and something that we teachers need to be open minded about.”